 - Using Improv to Sharpen Science Communication Skills (an interactive workshop) Austin’s own Nichole Bennett guides you through some of her signature STEMprov activities to inspire you to think about communicating science in a whole new way.
 Moderator/Speaker: Nichole Bennett, STEMprov.

-- Expanding Your SciComm Toolkit Learn how to turn complex data into simple visualizations, discover the key details in the tangled forest of a scientific paper, and tell stories orally.
+- Expanding Your SciComm Toolkit Communicate science and technology to millennials; discover the key details in the tangled forest of a scientific paper, and tell stories orally.
 Moderator: Viviane Callier, freelancer.
-Panelists: Mickey Delp, Dadageek; Tom Hayden, Stanford University; Bonnie Petrie, Texas Public Radio.
+Panelists: Mickey Delp, Dadageek; Thomas Hayden, Stanford University; Bonnie Petrie, Texas Public Radio.